jwmiller5/Compliance/compliance/assurance/assurance-microsoft-365-account-management.md

 Additionally, service team account eligibility is automatically updated by [personnel transfer and termination](assurance-employee-transfer-termination.md).
 Changes made in the Human Resources Information System (HRIS) trigger IDM to take action, which varies depending on the situation.
 Personnel transferring to another service team will have an expiration date set for their eligibilities and a request to maintain eligibilities must be submitted by the service team member and approved by their new manager.
 Terminated personnel automatically have all eligibilities revoked and their service team account is disabled on their last day.
 An urgent request for account revocation can be made for involuntary terminations.

 By default, Service team accounts have limited read access to broad system metadata used for regular troubleshooting.
 Additionally, baseline service team accounts cannot request privileged access to Microsoft 365 or customer data.
-Another request must be made for the service team account to be added to a role which allows for the service team member to request elevated privileges to perform specific tasks and operations.
+Another request must be made for the service team account to be added to a role that allows for the service team member to request elevated privileges to perform specific tasks and operations.